wallscavesurvey/walls/doc/WallsMap_ReadMe.txt

 initialization (say of geologic unit codes), and an NTI image of the complete geologic map.
 There are now 9 such datasets, including the statewide GAT.

-2)The functions for reading and exporting shapefiles can more efficiently handle component file sizes approaching or exceeding the official ESRI limit of 2 GB.
+2) The functions for reading and exporting shapefiles can more efficiently handle component file sizes approaching or exceeding the official ESRI limit of 2 GB.
 Concatenating large files via the "copy to layer" function is many times faster.